Chat with Student

 What exactly is health?

-Health is a specific category that has different meanings for everybody and this is why health is difficult to be defined in a clear and unified form.
+Health is a specific category that has different meanings for everybody, and this is why it is difficult to define health in a clear and unified form.

 There are still efforts to explain what is health and what determines it by many in the field of healthcare management.